 Breast Reduction surgery, or reduction mammoplasty, is a surgical procedure designed to correct overly large breasts for women.
 This procedure will reduce the size of the breasts and heaviness that women have to support.
 Women considering breast reduction surgery commonly experience health concerns that may affect them physically and emotionally.
-The benefits of having breast reduction surgery include a more proportional breast-to-body relationship, less shoulder, neck and upper back discomfort.
+The benefits of having breast reduction surgery at our Toronto clinic, include a more proportional breast-to-body relationship, less shoulder, neck and upper back discomfort.
 Additionally this procedure will lessen the discomfort during physical activities such as running and other sport activities.
 Breast reduction surgery will give the breast a lifted, rejuvenated and more youthful position.

 Breast reduction surgery is performed in an outpatient surgery setting where patients are able to return home the same day.
 The surgery is performed under general anaesthesia where patients are asleep during the procedure.
 Breast Reduction surgery patients are able to return to normal gentle activities the next day and return to work usually after one to two weeks, depending on the type of work.
 Strenuous work or activities such as lifting or physical exercise can resume after 3 to 4 weeks.